Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Conclusions

 \section{Conclusions}

 In this work, we investigate the topological origin of interface states in spatiotemporal photonic crystals with travelling-wave modulation and uncover their unique properties.
-Through the appropriate consideration of the symmetries present in the system, we provide a framework to topologically classify time-dependent modulations of travelling-wave type.
-Notably, we show that computing topological invariants in a frame that co-moves with the modulation leads to a well-defined and meaningful topological classification.
-Making use of a Lorentz transformation to the frame that moves along with the modulation, we show that the spatiotemporal counterpart of parity-time-reversal symmetry is conserved.
-This symmetry enforces the quantization of the spatiotemporal Zak phase defined along the comoving-frame Brillouin Zone, yielding it a $\mathbb{Z}_2$ topological invariant.
-By calculating the electromagnetic band energy density, we distinguish the two resulting phases as a trivial phase and an obstructed atomic limit, which clarifies the topological nature of interface states in spatiotemporal photonic crystals without further symmetries.
+Through the appropriate consideration of the symmetries present in the system, we provide a framework to topologically classify time-dependent modulations of travelling-wave type \super{for both subluminal and superluminal regimes}.
+Notably, we show that computing topological invariants in a frame \super{where} the modulation \super{depends on only one transformed variable, either space for the subluminal regime or time for the superluminal one,} leads to a well-defined and meaningful topological classification. \super{Using Lorentz transformations,} we show that the spatiotemporal counterpart of parity-time-reversal symmetry is conserved.
+This symmetry enforces the quantization of the spatiotemporal Zak phase defined along the \super{transformed} Brillouin Zone, yielding a $\mathbb{Z}_2$ topological invariant.
+By calculating the electromagnetic band energy density, we distinguish the two resulting phases as a trivial phase and an obstructed atomic limit, which clarifies the topological nature of interface states in spatiotemporal photonic crystals without further symmetries. \super{Our formalism holds for arbitrary modulation velocities, bridging a wide range of systems from conventional photonic crystals to photonic time crystals, and providing new insights into the topological characterization of the latter.}